Georgia Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-Flexible pickup and delivery locations near major highways reduce costs.
-Carriers prefer wide roads and parking lots over narrow neighborhood streets.
-Ask about locations close to highways to unlock better pricing on your shipment.
+Flexible pickup and delivery locations near major highways cost less than remote spots.
+Carriers prefer wide roads and accessible parking lots over narrow neighborhood streets.
+Ask your carrier about highway-adjacent options to reduce your shipping expenses.

 3